 - Lo Bak Goh (Law Bok Gow)

 A cake made with Chinese turnip, which is similar to the Japanese daikon radish, and rice flour (not glutinous rice flour).
-The steamed cake is a popular dish during the Chinese New Year’s season but is also served for dim sum throughout the year.
+The steamed cake is a popular dish during the Lunar New Year’s season but is also served for dim sum throughout the year.

 - Lo Mai Gai